DHRI-Curriculum/dhrift-docs/docs/customize.md

 ## About the DHRIFT Wizard

 ### Overview
-To make the site creation process easeier, the DHRIFT Wizard will walk users through the step-by-step process of creating a new DHRIFT Institute Landing Page.
+To make the site creation process easier, the DHRIFT Wizard will walk users through the step-by-step process of creating a new DHRIFT Institute Landing Page.
 The wizard will ask for core information about your institute.
 Then you will click on a "Create Site" button.
 The Wizard will take the information you have input, combine it with the workshops and features of the DHRIFT App, and then store a new repository in your GitHub account.
 When your Landing Page is complete, navigate to http://dhrift.<youruserid>.github.io and see what you've created.

 Begin using the DHRIFT Wizard at [https://app.dhrift.org/wizard](https://app.dhrift.org/wizard).